Wednesday, April 3, 2013

 Random Rumination

-Looking at Art From The Outsider's POV
+Looking at Art From The Outsider's POVImage result for movie the outsider nicholas jarecki

 I watched an interesting documentary the other day called The Outsider (available on Netflix Instant watch).
 Driven by my curiosity to understand everything there is to know about making movies, I started watching it expecting to be educated on a couple of things, a proposition increasingly difficult to satisfy as the more inscrutable, utilitarian aspects of filmmaking can only be learned through the practice of actually making movies.
 But knowledge is power and I'm not averse to expanding my intellectual capital in the event that I do enter the discipline full-throttle.
 The downside is a hellacious misuse of my free time, but the upside is incalculable in ways that keep my capacity to dream big alive.